Tree of Life (Darwin's Notebook)

 The Tree of Life sketch connects cosmic and planetary origins to the diversity of life.
 It links deep-time fossils such as stromatolites, Dickinsonia, Tiktaalik, and Archaeopteryx into a single branching story.
 Later, the formal Tree of Life diagram turns this intuition into a structured biological map.
 Together, they show that the origin of species is not a single event, but a pattern spreading across the history of Earth.

-Tree of Life (Darwin's Notebook) Hoodie
+Reflections on the Tree of Life